0xjei/SawChain/processor/README.md

 * Timestamp is not set.
 * No id specified.
 * No name specified.
-* Provided value for data type doesn't match any possible value.
+* DataType doesn't match one any possible value.
 * The signer is not the System Admin.
-* The id ${id} belongs to another Event Parameter Type.
+* The id belongs to another Event Parameter Type.

 ### Create Event Type
 The System Admin must provide a unique id among Event Types, a name, the typology, a short description and four different lists